MissingClosingBracket/kafka-demo/README.txt

 Also run "pip install kafka-python"
 //

-First, go into the kafka-folder and run:
+First, go into the kafka-folder and run in seperate windows:

     cd /Downloads/kafka_2.13-2.7.0